redhat-et/tool-rag-experiments/evaluator/README.md

-# LangChain Max Tool Experiment
+# An Evaluation Engine for Tool Execution Experiments

+This framework evaluates advanced agentic solutions for scalable and reliable tool executions.
-This experiment tests how well LangChain handles increasing numbers of tools using either vllm or local Ollama models by measuring **tool selection accuracy, execution success, and latency**.
+Solutions are evaluated in terms of **tool selection accuracy, execution success, and latency**.

 ## Overview